digiwhist/elasticsearch-native-script-opentender/README.md

 run command `plugin install file:///path/to/elasticsearch-native-script-opentender-2.4.6.zip`

-Note: "plugin is the elasticsearch plugin helper binary"
+Note: "plugin is the elasticsearch plugin helper binary which comes with our elasticsearch 2.4.6 distribution"

 ## Deinstallation